-“Starting” isn’t the first step, not atleast when it comes to Blogging.
-The first step is the due diligence, the research on which your blog will be based upon, the foundation pillars.
+“Starting” isn’t the first step, at least not when it comes to blogging.
+The first step is due diligence, the research upon which your blog will be founded, and the foundational pillars.

-Anyone can start a blog, on any topic of their choice, and fail.
-With the cutthroat competition that the industry has these days, you’ve got to make sure your blog has all the right ingredients that a visitor seeks for, and then some.
+Anyone can start a blog on any topic of their choice and fail.
+Given the cutthroat competition in the industry these days, you must ensure your blog contains all the right ingredients that a visitor seeks, and then some.

-So without beating around the bush, let me just list the 10 things you need to do before starting a blog.
+So, without further ado, here are the 10 things you need to do before starting a blog.

 1. Keyword Research

 Keyword research is the process of finding the most profitable keywords for you, keywords having some search volume with the potential to bring in some traffic to your site.

 It’s not exactly the same thing as selecting a “niche”, that’s a broader term, for e.g. you might be a fitness freak and you’re sure you need a site on Fitness.

 But which keywords exactly are being searched by people around the globe related to Fitness?
 Which keywords have more search volume than the others?
 That’s what Keyword research consists of.

 Here’s a basic glimpse of KWFinder fetching us a number of potential keywords based on the niche of my interest- Online Marketing.